Johnny Rogan

 John Rogan (14 February 1953 – 21 January 2021) was a British author of Irish descent best known for his books about music and popular culture.
 He wrote influential biographies of the Byrds, Neil Young, the Smiths, Van Morrison and Ray Davies.
-His writing was characterised by "an almost neurotic attention to detail", epic length (the first volume of Requiem for the Timeless is more than 1,200 pages long) and an ambivalent, sometimes positive and sometimes hostile response, from the subjects of his biographies.
+His writing was characterised by "an almost neurotic attention to detail", epic length (the first volume of Requiem for the Timeless is more than 1,200 pages long), and ambivalent - sometimes positive and sometimes hostile - response from the subjects of his biographies.